WildlifeDatasets/wildlife-datasets/README.md

 The aim of the project is to provide comprehensive overview of datasets for wildlife individual re-identification and an easy-to-use package for developers of machine learning methods.
 The core functionality includes:

-- overview of 46 publicly available wildlife re-identification datasets.
+- overview of 50 publicly available wildlife re-identification datasets and 2 metadatasets.
 - utilities to mass download and convert them into a unified format and fix some wrong labels.
 - default splits for several machine learning tasks including the ability create additional splits.